 Aaron Glass explores the multifaceted history of the Hamat̓sa dance from an intercultural, intertextual viewpoint, demonstrating how it has circulated in various contexts for more than a century.
 This extraordinary work is fundamentally an ethnography of anthropology itself.

 Writing the Hamat̓sa incorporates probably every single text ever published on what is famously known as the Cannibal Dance.
 This is one of the best contributions to Northwest Coast anthropology, to the history of anthropology, and to Franz Boas’s rendition of ethnographic data available today.

-Aaron Glass is an associate professor at the Bard Graduate Center, New York.
+Aaron Glass is an associate professor at the Bard Graduate Center, New York City.
 He is co-author, with Aldona Jonaitis, of The Totem Pole: An Intercultural History; editor of Objects of Exchange: Social and Material Transformation on the Late Nineteenth-Century Northwest Coast; and co-editor, wiht Brad Evans, of Return to the Land of the Head Hunters: Edward S. Curtis, the Kwakwa̱ka̱ꞌwakw, and the Making of Modern Cinema.
 His documentary films include In Search of the Hamat̓sa: A Tale of Headhunting.